-This learning path (LP) is a direct follow-up to the Introduction to TinyML on Arm using PyTorch and ExecuTorch learning path.
-While the previous one introduced you to the core concepts and the toolchain, this one puts that knowledge into practice with a fun, real-world example.
-You will move from the simple Feedforward Neural Network in the previous LP, to a more practical computer vision task: A tiny Rock-Paper-Scissors game, to demonstrate how these tools can be used to solve a tangible problem and run efficiently on Arm-based edge devices.
+This Learning Path is a direct follow-up to Introduction to TinyML on Arm using PyTorch and ExecuTorch .
+While the previous Learning Path introduced the core concepts and toolchain, this one puts that knowledge into practice with a small, real-world example.
+You move from a simple Feedforward Neural Network to a practical computer vision task: a tiny rock-paper-scissors game that runs efficiently on Arm-based edge devices.

 You will train a lightweight CNN to classify images of the letters R, P, and S as “rock,” “paper,” or “scissors.”
 The script uses a synthetic data renderer to create a large dataset of these images with various transformations and noise, eliminating the need for a massive real-world dataset.